ryansb/taskforge/README.md

 Yes, that's right, you can build your own plugins!
 Just add your plugin to the list in the plugins section and set `enabled: true`.

+# License

+Taskforge is made available under the GNU Affero General Public License, see LICENSE.txt for details.